mjh508/mark-hurlstone.github.io/publications.md

 **Hurlstone, M. J.,** Price, A., Wang, S., Leviston, Z., & Walker, I. (2015, submitted).
 [Cooperation studies of catastrophe avoidance: Implications for climate negotiations.](/HPWLW.15.pdf)

-Hartley, T., **Hurlstone, M. J.,** & Hitch, G. J. (2015, submitted).
-[Effects of rhythm on memory for spoken sequences: A model and tests of its stimulus-driven mechanism.](/HHH.15.pdf)

 ## Peer Reviewed Manuscripts - published

+Hartley, T., **Hurlstone, M. J.,** & Hitch, G. J. (2016, in press).
+Effects of rhythm on memory for spoken sequences: A model and tests of its stimulus-driven mechanism. *Cognitive Psychology*.

 **Hurlstone, M. J.,** & Hitch, G. J. (2015).
 [How is the serial order of a spatial sequence represented?
 Insights from transposition latencies.](/HH.15.JEPLMC.pdf) *Journal of Experimental Psychology: Learning, Memory & Cognition, 41,* 295-324.